Colonial Penn Whole Life Insurance and More

 Many of us who have been around the block and watched TV for many years have also heard of Colonial Penn.
 Plenty of commercials, right?
 Maybe you even had an assortment of mailers hit your mailbox as well?

 At one time there was Ed McMahon and later came Joe Theismann (Under the name Conseco Life).
 In recent years, Alex Trebek, of Jeopardy has been the paid spokesman testifying what a great company Colonial Penn is.
-In 2020, Mr. Trebek passed on after battling Pancreatic Cancer.
+In 2020, Mr. Trebek passed away after battling Pancreatic Cancer.
 As you read this article, please understand it was originally written a few years prior and has been updated in a few places along the way to reflect changes that have been made by the insurance company, Colonial Penn.
 The death of Mr. Trebek has no bearing on this insurance product…the benefits or cost.

 With that said…